aesara-devs/aesara/doc/extending/ctype.rst

 them.

-What you declare there is basically the C interface you are giving to your `CType`.
+What you declare there is basically the C interface you are giving to your :class:`CType`.
 If you wish people to develop operations that make use of it, it's best to publish it somewhere.